confluentinc/ksqldb-recipes/README.md

-# ksqlDB Recipes
+# Stream Processing Use Cases with ksqlDB

-This repository contains the source for the collection of ksqlDB Recipes at https://confluentinc.github.io/ksqldb-recipes/
+This repository contains the source for the collection of Stream Processing Use Cases with ksqlDB at https://confluentinc.github.io/ksqldb-recipes/

 #### How to contribute